TESTS: "FALSE POSITIVE" [false alarm] AND "FALSE NEGATIVE" TEST

 to this file/page, you have been directed to & are now on Dr. Shaw's personal

-(2) regulations along with the intense culture within the medical field to self-protect (CYA) against medical malpractice threats.
+(3) regulations along with the intense culture within the medical field to self-protect (CYA) against medical malpractice threats.
+Most patients are unable to emotionally deal with words which seem uncertain such as "most likely" and "probably".

 When medical people tell you that you have had a